-Whether you were the driver or the passenger when the truck hit your vehicle, the truck driver’s insurance should pay.
+Whether you were the driver or the passenger when the truck hit your vehicle, the truck driver’s insurance should pay for your medical expenses.
 As long as the truck driver caused at least 51% of the crash, you could collect damages for your accident-related damages.

 Why Is the Truck Driver’s Insurer Saying I Am Partially at Fault for the Crash?